funbox/frontend-tests-runner/MIGRATION.md

 - [v8 to v9](https://github.com/mochajs/mocha/blob/master/CHANGELOG.md#900--2021-06-07)

-But if you only used frontend-tests-runner “as is” without tweaking Mocha or the internals of this package, most probably you can updade without any problems.
+But if you only used frontend-tests-runner “as is” without tweaking Mocha or the internals of this package, most probably you can update without any problems.